dyhes/zulip/docs/production/deployment.md

   privileges first for the `zulip` user to do this.

-Depending on how authentication works for your PostgreSQL installation, you may also need to set a password for the Zulip user, generate a client certificate, or similar; consult the documentation for your database provider for the available options.
+Depending on how authentication works for your PostgreSQL installation, you may also need to set a password for the Aloha user, generate a client certificate, or similar; consult the documentation for your database provider for the available options.

-#### Step 3: Configure Zulip to use the PostgreSQL database
+#### Step 3: Configure Aloha to use the PostgreSQL database

-In `/etc/zulip/settings.py` on your Zulip server, configure the following settings with details for how to connect to your PostgreSQL server.
+In `/etc/zulip/settings.py` on your Aloha server, configure the following settings with details for how to connect to your PostgreSQL server.
 Your database provider should provide these details.